Parking Rules and Regulations

 VISITORS - Thirty-minute-timed areas are designed with green curbs.
 If any visitor is going to be in a space for longer than the designated time limit, he/she should purchase a temporary parking permit from the permit vending machines.
 Students are not allowed to use the Visitor Parking area.

 HANDICAPPED - Several areas on campus are designated for handicapped parking.
 For the location of Handicapped parking please see the Campus Maps listed below.
-Vehicles parked in these blue-lined parking stalls are required to properly display a California Handicapped placard and a College of the Canyons staff or student parking permit.
+Vehicles parked in these blue-lined parking stalls are required to properly display a current California Handicapped placard.
+The college does not require a staff, student or visitor permit in addition to the handicap placard.

 You can obtain information about Handicapped Placards at this web page: http://www.dmv.ca.gov/pubs/brochures/fast_facts/ffvr07.htm